Ramsey numbers with prescribed rate of growth: Introduction

 \section{Introduction}

-For a graph $G$ and $r \geq 2$, the \emph{$r$-colour Ramsey number} $R_r(G)$ of $G$ is the smallest number $n$ such that every $r$-edge-colouring of the edges of the complete graph $K_n$ contains a monochromatic copy of $G$, that is, a copy of $G$ with all its edges in the same colour.
-For $r = 2$ we will simply write $R_2(G) = R(G)$ and refer to this as \emph{the} Ramsey number of $G$.
+For a graph $G$ and $r \geq 2$, the \emph{$r$-colour Ramsey number} $R_r(G)$ of $G$ is the smallest number $n$ such that every $r$-colouring of the edges of the complete graph $K_n$ contains a monochromatic copy of $G$, that is, a copy of $G$ with all its edges in the same colour.
+For $r = 2$, we will simply write $R_2(G) = R(G)$ and refer to this as \emph{the} Ramsey number of $G$.
 The most notorious open problem here is to determine the Ramsey number of cliques.
-The classical bounds on $R(K_n)$ by Erd\H os~\cite{Erds1947} and Erd\H os and Szekeres~\cite{erdos1935combinatorial} imply that $\sqrt{2}^n \le R(K_n)\le 4^n$, so $R(K_n)$ is exponential in $n$, but despite tremendous efforts its exact behaviour remains unknown.
+The classical bounds on $R(K_n)$ by Erd\H os~\cite{Erds1947} and Erd\H os and Szekeres~\cite{erdos1935combinatorial} imply that $\sqrt{2}^n \le R(K_n)\le 4^n$, for~$n\geq 3$, so $R(K_n)$ is exponential in $n$, but despite tremendous efforts its exact behaviour remains unknown (see~\cite{CGMS2023} for the most recent improvements).

-In general, if a graph $G$ on $n$ vertices has $m$ edges, then $ 2^{\Omega(m/n)} \leq R(G) \leq 2^{O(\sqrt{m})}$, where the lower bound follows from a probabilistic construction and the upper bound was shown by Sudakov~\cite{Sudakov2011}.
-Given additional structure on $G$, there are many cases where we can even obtain $R(H) = O(n)$.
-This holds, for instance, for graphs with bounded maximum degree~\cite{CHVATAL1983}, bounded arrangeability~\cite{ChenSchelp1993}, and bounded degeneracy~\cite{lee2017ramsey}.
+In general, if an $n$-vertex graph $G$ has $m$ edges and no isolated vertices, then $ 2^{\Omega(m/n)} \leq R(G) \leq 2^{O(\sqrt{m})}$, where the lower bound follows from a probabilistic construction and the upper bound was shown by Sudakov~\cite{Sudakov2011}.
+Given additional structure on $G$, there are many cases where we can even obtain $R(G) = O(n)$.
+This holds, for instance, for graphs with bounded maximum degree~\cite{CHVATAL1983}, bounded arrangeability~\cite{ChenSchelp1993}, or bounded degeneracy~\cite{lee2017ramsey}.
 We recommend~\cite{conlon2015recent} for a survey in the area.

 As we have seen, the Ramsey number of an $n$-vertex graph can vary between linear and exponential in $n$.
 A natural question is thus to ask which values (between $n$ and~$R(K_n)$) can be attained as the Ramsey number of some $n$-vertex graph.
 The aim of this note is to study this question, and, in particular, to determine which functions~$f:\mathbb N\to\mathbb N$, with $n\le f(n)\le R(K_n)$ for all $n\in\mathbb N$, are the rate of growth of the Ramsey numbers of some sequence of $n$-vertex graphs.